Physics-Informed Unit Commitment Framework for Nuclear Reactors: Determination of reactivity dependent parameters

+In \Cref{fig:reactivity}. the evolution of \textsuperscript{135}I, \textsuperscript{135}Xe, and the resulting negative reactivity for two distinct power ramp scenarios are shown.
 During a power ramp down, the \textsuperscript{135}Xe concentration transiently increases due to \textsuperscript{135}I decay before eventually decreasing and equilibrating (\cref{fig:ramp1}).
-Conversely, during a power ramp up, \textsuperscript{135}Xe concentration initially decreases before stabilizing at a new higher equilibrium value corresponding to the higher power level (\cref{fig:ramp2}).
-The resulting xenon defect in both these ramping scenarios follow the trend of \textsuperscript{135}Xe evolution.
-We also simulate a power ramp up immediately following a power ramp down event (\cref{fig:ramp3}), and a ramp down following a ramp up event (\cref{fig:ramp4}).
-In both cases, the peak xenon defect is smaller in magnitude than the isolated ramp down, and it stabilizes more quickly.
-In this study we want to avoid xenon defect induced power stagnation altogether, hence we are interested in the peak values of the xenon defect in various ramping events.
-This peak eventually depends on (1) the power level before the ramp down begins and (2) the depth of the power reduction or the $\Delta P$~\cite{franceschini_advanced_2008, ponciroli_profitability_2017, lamarsh_introduction_2001}.
+While during a power ramp up immediately following a ramp down event (\cref{fig:ramp3}), we observe that the peak negative reactivity is smaller in magnitude compared to an isolated ramp down, and the transients stabilizes more quickly.
+This peak depends on (1) the power level before the ramp down begins and (2) the depth of the power reduction or the $\Delta P$~\cite{franceschini_advanced_2008, ponciroli_profitability_2017, lamarsh_introduction_2001}